Benefits of Bankruptcy

 Legal guidance from bankruptcy lawyers to help you make the right decisions

 Deciding whether to file for bankruptcy involves weighing the pros and cons.
 It involves making important decisions.
 The best way to do this is under the guidance of a bankruptcy lawyer.
 If bankruptcy will not resolve your debt, then it may not be the right financial remedy.
-At the Law Office of Robert A. Siegel, P.A., I personally work with clients to help them effectively handle financial problems and make decisions about bankruptcy.
+At Robert A. Siegel with The Law Office of Marla Zide, LLC, I personally work with clients to help them effectively handle financial problems and make decisions about bankruptcy.

 Bankruptcy benefits people in a number of ways, including the following:

 - Chapter 7 is a fast way to get rid of many debts, often within three to six months, although you may give up some property.

 - Chapter 7 generally wipes out credit card debt.
 The trustee uses the asset liquidation proceeds to pay creditors, and the bankruptcy judge discharges remaining debt.

 - Chapter 13 can help you preserve assets and buys time to pay off creditors, often at reduced debt amounts.

 - Bankruptcy stops creditors from collection actions.
 After you file for bankruptcy, a court order called an automatic stay goes into effect, which prohibits creditors from calling or taking legal action, such as repossession and wage garnishment.